A Brief Overview of an Aluminum Wheel Manufacturer

 Strategic Level Issues

 Strategic level issues were part of marketing strategy, operations strategy, financial strategy, and IT Strategy.
 One could argue that this company is so large the they may also have a quality/safety strategy.
 Quality and safety is merged into one department to manage (QS 9000) the quality/safety management system.
 One of the main goal was to keep costs down by hiring labor for as cheap as they could get people for.
 Every year they capitalized by maxing out the Work Opportunity Tax Credit by hiring felons and more than likely maxing out the $6,000 credit each year.
 There are a lot of competitors in the area so this plant really have to stay on their toes.
 Although, their weren't too many plant that machine the wheels as well as polished, washed, and clear coated these products.
-To be competitive they landed as many contracts as possible while taking delivery costs into consideration.
+To be competitive they landed as many contracts as possible while taking into consideration delivery costs.

 For operations management tactical level issues included: Process design, Inventory management, planning capacity, and continuous improvement.
 The design and planning processed made up for the bulk of the tactical decisions in operations.